linkedin/cruise-control/README.md

     ./gradlew jar copyDependantLibs
     ./kafka-cruise-control-start.sh [-jars PATH_TO_YOUR_JAR_1,PATH_TO_YOUR_JAR_2] config/cruisecontrol.properties [port]
     ```
-    JAR files correspond to your applications and `port` enables customizing the cruise control port number (default: 9090).
+    JAR files correspond to your applications and `port` enables customizing the Cruise Control port number (default: 9090).
 3. visit http://localhost:9090/kafkacruisecontrol/state or http://localhost:\[port\]/kafkacruisecontrol/state if
-you specified the port when starting cruise control.
+you specified the port when starting Cruise Control.

 **Note**:
 * Cruise Control will need some time to read the raw Kafka metrics from the cluster.